-Swing High and Swing Low – How to trade the trends
+Swing High and Swing Low – A great way to trade the trends

-Swing high and swing low; you might have heard the term being used many times especially among day traders.
-If you have been confused by what this term means, then this article will explain how.
+Swing high and swing low; you might have heard the term being used many times, especially among day traders.
+If you have been confused by what this term means, then this article will explain what they are.
 By the end of the article you would be able to identify swing high and swing low points, and hopefully incorporate these strategies into your playbook.

-Well it does, because price seldom moves in one direction.
+Price seldom moves in one direction.
 Pull up any chart across any market and you will undoubtedly see the zig-zag fashion.
-As price tends to flip-flop as it trends higher or lower, you will see the swing highs and lows forming.
+As price tends to flip-flop as it trends higher or lower, you are seeing the swing highs and lows forming.

-As a day trader swing high and swing low can reveal important market information.
+As a day trader, swing high and swing low can reveal important market information.
 When you understand how to use this information, you can easily play with different trading strategies.
-With swing high and swing low you can ride the trend to trading even trade the market that is stuck in a range.
+With swing high and swing low you can ride the trend or even trade the market that is stuck in a range.

 Swing high and swing low are common to all charts and therefore, the concept can be applied to any market.
 What’s even better is the fact that swing high and low can be applied to any time frame.
 What this means for you is that, understanding how swing high and swing low works enables you to swing trade or day trade the markets.